Allan-Liu05/Free-Electron-Modelling/README.md

 # Free-Electron-Modelling
-Solutions to modified rate equations from authors E.G. Gamaly and B.C.
+Solutions to modified rate equation proposed by author B.C.
 Stuart on the topic of free electric density in a plasma created via laser ablation of fused silica.
+Goal was to figure out accuracy of assuming constant mass density in plasma created by 350fs pulse.
+Because plasma expands in free space the mass density of the plasma will decrease, this increases the difficulty in modelling the free electron density in plasma as a function of time, by assuming a fixed mass density the required calculations get greatly simplified.